-The flight control system of the Rafale offers auto flight in terrain following mode in all weather conditions, allowing the Rafale to fly unobserved in the opponent’s airspace: an important survivability factor in a high threat environment.
+The Rafale’s advanced flight control system allows automatic flight in terrain following mode to be undertaken in all weather conditions, even with zero visibility, allowing the fighter to fly unobserved in the opponent’s airspace, a decisive survivability factor in a high threat environment.

-Dassault Aviation has long been recognized for designing sturdy airframes that sustain over 30 years of operation without heavy structural upgrades.
+Dassault Aviation has long been recognised for designing sturdy airframes that sustain over 30 years of operation without heavy structural upgrades.

-Thanks to the Dassault Aviation unique know-how in finite element modeling, the Rafale airframe fatigue is monitored with the same gauge-free concept which has proved its worth on the Mirage 2000 fleet.
+Thanks to the Dassault Aviation unique know-how in finite element modelisation, the Rafale airframe fatigue is monitored with the same gauge-free concept which has proved its worth on the MIRAGE 2000 fleet.

 Composite materials are extensively used in the Rafale and they account for 70% of the wetted area.
 They also account for the 40% increase in the max take-off weight to empty weight ratio compared with traditional airframes built of aluminium and titanium.

 The M88-2 is a new-generation turbofan engine offering a high thrust-to-weight ratio with easy maintainability, high despatch reliability and lower operating costs.

 The M88-2 incorporates advanced technologies such as integrally bladed compressor disks (“blisks”), a low-pollution combustor with smoke-free emissions, single-crystal high-pressure turbine blades, ceramic coatings, and composite materials.